-In an effort to serve organizations in need, Black River Memorial Hospital (BRMH) continues its monthly Dress Down Day Donation program.
-Local charities chosen by our employees, such as Interfaith Volunteer Caregivers and Together for Jackson County Kids, have benefited from this program.
+In an effort to serve organizations in need, Black River Memorial Hospital (BRMH) provides donations through its weekly Dress Down Day Donation program.
+Local charities chosen by our employees, such as Interfaith Volunteer Caregivers, Together for Jackson County Kids and Kathy's Fund, have benefited from this program.

 Our Personal Emergency Response System (PERS) provides 24-hour assistance for people of all ages and abilities.

 A PERS device is worn around your neck or wrist, and with just the push of a button, a phone call is placed into the Care Center.

 When the button is pushed, trained Care Center staff call and ask what type of help is needed.
 If you aren't able to answer the phone, responders, who may be family members or neighbors, are contacted and asked to check on you.